 Schedule your Estate Planning appointment.
 You can call, text, or email.
 My Twitter account is https://twitter.com/CapFitts

 I try to keep my cost low by doing most of the work myself, including communications with clients and drafting documents.
 There is no middle person between you and me.

 However, one of the main factors that helps me keep costs low is the absence of employees, and that is one reason I do request that my client’s provide their own witnesses.
 If this is an issue I do make arrangements, so it should not be considered a bar to using my services, but there is an added expense.
 I will add this has not been an issue as clients tend to execute the documents on their own.
 I make myself available via phone, text, and email so if there was ever an issue I’m reachable to resolve any issues; and, I do request that all signed documents are scanned and sent to me for final review–too often new client’s bring me their old estate plan documents with fatal flaws (no notary seal, witness issues, personal representative issues, missing signatures, etc.).

 Please contact me.
 There’s no fee for the initial consultation.

-One more thing, when your child turns 18 they are an adult, and though it may seem estate planning documents are unnecessary for someone just starting out, the contrary is true: they are very important because you as a parent no longer have legal authority to act on their behalf.
+One more thing, when your child turns 18 they are an adult, and though it may seem estate planning documents are unnecessary for someone just starting out, the contrary is true: estate planning documents are very important because you as a parent no longer have legal authority to act on their behalf.
 My Estate Planning Rates for college age Floridians are very reasonable.

 Registered with State of Florida Unclaimed Property, Florida Treasure Hunt.